 In 1983, Fusina went to the upstart United States Football League and quickly established himself as one of the league's top players.
-He won back-to-back league championships under Coach Jim Mora for the Baltimore and Philadelphia Stars in 1984 and 1985.
+He won back-to-back league championships under Coach Jim Mora for the Philadelphia and Baltimore Stars in 1984 and 1985.
 He passed for over 10,000 yards (843 of 1,382 for 10,051) with the Stars and led all-USFL QBs with 66 career touchdown passes.
-Fusina was The Sporting News USFL Player of the Year for the 1984 season and was named the MVP of that year’s championship game.
+Fusina was The Sporting News USFL Player of the Year in 1984 and was named the MVP of that year’s championship game.
 After the USFL folded, he was signed mid-season by the 0-4 Green Bay Packers in 1986 and saw limited action (32 pass attempts) as a back-up to Randy Wright.
 On a side note, I would say this is one of the best looking jerseys the NFL has ever seen.
 A shame the Buccaneers changed their original color scheme.